 In Conclusion

 Your attic is the gateway between your home and the outside world, and attic vents are one of its most vulnerable entry points.
 Covering them with well-fitted, durable screens is one of the smartest home protection strategies you can adopt.
+While it may seem like a small task, vent screening plays a huge role in:- Keeping your home pest-free

 - Reducing long-term maintenance